 Agents can use commands as tools once an application declares and produces the command.
 To add commands as tools to an agent, select Add tool > Commands from the Agent configuration panel.

 Search for and select one or multiple commands from the Search commands... modal.
 You can select a command multiple times if you need to configure distinct prompts for each instance of that command.
-Add the selected commands to your agent to navigate back to the Commands panel and apply configurations as needed.
+Add the selected commands to your agent and apply configurations as needed.

 AIP Agents that use commands as tools have a retention window that is automatically set to expire after 24 hours of inactivity.